Geelong: Media

 The Geelong Advertiser, the oldest newspaper title in Victoria and the second-oldest in Australia, was established in 1840.
 The free Geelong Independent and Geelong News are the city's other major newspapers.

 Geelong is part of the Melbourne television licence area, and receives all of the free-to-air stations from Melbourne, including ABC, SBS, Seven, Nine, Ten, and the community channel C31.
-The Geelong region also receives cable and satellite television services through operators Foxtel and Neighbourhood Cable.
+In some elevated areas of Geelong it is also possible to pick up UHF Ballarat channels but a high-gain antenna must be used.
+The Geelong region also receives cable and satellite television services through pay television operators Foxtel and Neighbourhood Cable.

-The local radio stations are K-Rock (rock and pop music), Rhema FM (Christian community station), Hot Country Radio (country music station), The Pulse (community station), 3GPH (radio reading service), and Bay FM (adult contemporary).
+The local radio stations are K-Rock (rock and pop music), 3GL (classic hits), Rhema FM (now 96three FM) (Christian community station), Hot Country Radio (country music station), The Pulse (community station), 3GPH (radio reading service), and Bay FM (adult contemporary music).
 The transmitters for K-Rock, The Pulse, Rhema FM, and Bay FM are located at a shared transmitter site on Mount Bellarine, near Drysdale.
-Most Melbourne-based radio stations can also be received clearly in the Geelong region.
+Most Melbourne-based AM and FM radio stations can also be received clearly in the Geelong region.
+DAB+ radio services direct from Melbourne can also be received in most areas of Geelong.

 Sport

-Australian rules football is the most popular sport in Geelong.
 Established in 1859, the Geelong Football Club is the second oldest club in the Australian Football League (AFL) and one of the world's oldest football clubs.
-Until South Melbourne relocated to Sydney in 1981, it was the only VFL/AFL club based outside of the greater Melbourne metropolitan area.
 Its home ground is Kardinia Park stadium.
+With more than 80,000 members and an all-time average home game attendance at Kardinia Park of over 20,000 a match, it has the highest membership and average attendance for a non-capital city based football club in Australia.
 It also fields a reserves side in the Victorian Football League, and three independent football leagues run in the area: the Geelong Football League, the Geelong & District Football League, and the Bellarine Football League.

-The Arena stadium in North Geelong is the home of the Geelong Supercats basketball team, and was also used during the 2006 Commonwealth Games for basketball games.
-Geelong's Basketball/Netball Centre is home to another basketball team from the region, the Corio Bay Stingrays.
+The Geelong Arena in North Geelong is the home of the Geelong Supercats basketball team, and was used for basketball games during the 2006 Commonwealth Games.
+The Geelong Basketball and Netball Centre was formerly the home to another basketball team from the region, the Corio Bay Stingrays.